Mitoy Yonting: The Voice of the Philippines

-In 2013, Mitoy was invited to join the first season of The Voice of the Philippines.
+In 2013, Yonting was invited to participate in the first season of The Voice of the Philippines.
 During the blind auditions, he sang "Bakit Ako Mahihiya" of Didith Reyes.
 His audition piece made Bamboo Mañalac and Lea Salonga, who got excited after hearing his voice, turn their chairs for him.
 After he finished his audition piece, Salonga requested that he sing a non-English song, and he responded by singing a Japanese song.
 Yonting then picked Salonga as his coach.
-During the Battles, he was paired with Chien Berbana and performed "Alone" of the American rock band Heart, a performance which was widely commended by both the judges and the show's followers.
+During the Battles, he was paired with Chien Berbana and performed "Alone" by the American rock band Heart, a performance which was widely commended by both the judges and the show's followers.
 At the end of the round, Salonga picked Yonting citing his experience and prowess.

-During the Live shows, Yonting continued to make waves in the competition.
-During his first appearance in the Live Shows, he performed "Don't Stop Me Now" of the English rock band Queen.
+During the Live shows, Yonting continued to do well in the competition.
+During his first appearance in the Live Shows, he performed "Don't Stop Me Now" by the English rock band Queen.
 During that particular episode, he was saved after garnering 82.29% of the public's vote.
 During the third Live show, Yonting performed Dulce's "Paano" against Darryl Shy who sang Asin's Balita.
 Yonting lost to Shy for the public's vote but won after he got the highest points of the accumulated coach's and public's scores.
-In the first night of the semi-finals, he was paired up against Radha where both performed "Against All Odds" of Phil Collins as an à la battle song.
-In the second night, he performed "The Power of Love" by Jennifer Rush.
+On the first night of the semi-finals, he was paired up against Radha where both performed "Against All Odds" by Phil Collins as a Battle song.
+On the second night, he performed "The Power of Love" by Jennifer Rush.
 At the end of the show, Yonting was proclaimed as the Salonga's representative to the Finals.
 After the results, he performed his original song, "Bulag."

 During the first night of the finals, he performed Freddie Aguilar's "Anak" and his original song "Bulag."
-At the second night of the finals, Yonting made a trio performance with Salonga and Vice Ganda where they performed "Total Eclipse of the Heart" by Bonnie Tyler.
+On the second night of the finals, Yonting made a trio performance with Salonga and Vice Ganda where they performed "Total Eclipse of the Heart" by Bonnie Tyler.
 After the end of the round of votes, Yonting along with Sarah Geronimo's Klarisse de Guzman made it to the top two.
 In his last performance, he sang The Beatles' "Help!".
 At the end of the voting, Yonting received 57.65% of the votes proclaiming him the winner of the reality competition.
-With his title, he also won two million pesos, a brand new car, and a four-year contract with MCA Music.
+With his title, he also won two million pesos, a brand-new car, and a four-year contract with MCA Music.